 Slaughter Free Chicago is a campaign to end slaughter in the city that once promoted itself as the slaughter capital of the world.

 The Chicago Union Stockyards has been memorialized in the historical record of our city as the hallmark of the industrial revolution.
 This resulted in a few families like Armour and Swift making immense fortunes on the backs of countless workers and animals subjected to horrific conditions, as depicted in Upton Sinclair’s famous novel The Jungle.
 We envision our campaign as the evolution of Sinclair’s legacy and its logical conclusion.

 - Animals are treated like trash, literally.
 We have seen live animals thrown into dumpsters.
 Their deaths are not quick and painless; instead they are subjected to long and drawn-out suffering for days leading up to their violent, terrifying end.

-- Based on our own research, slaughterhouses are violating a variety of city zoning and public health laws that, if properly enforced, would effectively shut them down.
+- Based on our own research, slaughterhouses commonly violate nuisance, sanitation, zoning, environmental and public health laws that, if properly enforced, would effectively shut them down.

 - Local crime rates go up, especially violent crimes, wherever and whenever slaughterhouses open, according to professor of criminology Amy Fitzgerald who discovered a direct link between slaughterhouses and violent crime.